 More generally, any insult following the form of "I'd call you an X, but that would be an insult to all X's."
-Typically, X will be an inanimate object, or whatever detestable.
+Typically, X will be an inanimate object, or something detestable.
 I'd call you a motherfucker, but it'd be demeaning to those guys who fuck their mothers.
-Using this insult is like saying that the one being insulted is far worse and more worthy of contempt than the detestable X he's being compared to.
+Using this latter form is like saying that the one being insulted is far worse and more worthy of contempt than the detestable X he's being compared to.

 See also My Friends... and Zoidberg, Bait-and-Switch Comparison.
 Compare Insult Friendly Fire.